lesaux/terraform-aws-rancher-ha/README.md

 ## Caveats

+- I am working around the manual steps to setup a rancher-ha cluster by using a mysql dump of a previous bootstrap.
+- I am not sure how to change the mysql credentials at this time.
+Best to use the provided defaults.
 - Currently using self-signed ssl certs.
 - Using http instead of https for rancher registration url.
 - Authentication is not enabled in rancher.
 You will need to manually enable authentication after the deployment.